Rules to Avoid Left Hand Turn Collisions

 These rules apply when an intersection has a traffic signal that is not functioning correctly.
 You are making a left turn.
 You and other motorists arriving at this intersection must use extreme caution.
-And it would be best if you did so when exiting the intersection.
+And it would be best if you did so when exiting from the intersection.
 The left-turning driver will have the highest degree of duty to ensure they can make the turn safely.
 And they must yield to other vehicles.

 If a collision is at an intersection with a broken traffic signal, the driver must think.
-It is an exquisite idea to take photos or video of the flickering or failing signal immediately.
+It is an exquisite idea to take photos or video of the flickering or a failing signal immediately.
 That way, after the accident, there is evidence of the traffic signal's failing condition.
 Also, make the responding police on the scene aware of working or non-working traffic signals if they contributed to the crash.